kintone/cli-kintone/README.md

 --file-path ${filepath}
 ```

-You can use the option `--yes` or `-y` to bypass the confirmation step.
+You can bypass the confirmation step by using the options `--yes` or `-y`.

 #### Options